dddrrreee/cs140e-win19/lab1-blink/lab.md

 #### 2. Make sure you're able to install firmware, etc:

-  Copy the precompiled blink.bin in part1/ to the SD card as kernel.img, hook up the LED to pin 20 and run it.
+  Copy the precompiled 'blink.bin' in 'lab1/part1/' to the SD card as 'kernel.img', put the card in the pi, hook up the LED to pin 20, connect the TTY-USB.
+After it boots, the pi will jump to whatever code is in 'kernel.img' --- in our case, code to turn pin 20 on and off.

   Note: in the next assignment  when you develop your own remote bootloader (see next step), if your code is broken you'll need to use